OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaToonMaterial.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Bindable offset to the ramp-position, add a small variation using noise etc for art-directable ramp thresholds</p>
+        <p class="scene-class-attr-comment">Bindable offset to the ramp-position, add a small variation using noise etc for art-directable ramp thresholds</p>

     </p>